-Management may or may not be part of your job description at the office, but if you have a nanny, you’re the boss.
+Management may or may not be part of your position description at your job, but if you have a nanny, you’re the boss.
 Complicating this particular employer-employee relationship?
-She’s in charge of your most precious project — your child.
+They’re in charge of your most precious endeavor—your child.

-In most cases, parents who hire nannies have done their homework, extensively interviewed candidates, vetted references, and chosen a qualified, trust-worthy caregiver.
+In most cases, parents who hire nannies have done their homework, extensively interviewed candidates, vetted child care references, and chosen a qualified, trust-worthy caregiver.
 But that doesn’t mean there won’t be some bumps in the road.
-Whether it’s a difference in discipline style, a minor misunderstanding, or she’s disregarded direct instructions, here’s how to tackle tough talks with your nanny.
+Whether it’s a difference in discipline style, a minor misunderstanding, or they’ve disregarded direct instructions, here’s how to tackle tough talks with your nanny.

-An ounce of prevention, right?
-It’s much more difficult to approach your nanny about tricky topics when she’s unclear on your expectations.
-Defining your nanny’s duties as well as house rules and general guidelines in a job description (yes, an actual document that outlines her position) can help avoid misunderstandings.
+It’s much more difficult to approach your nanny about tricky topics when they’re unclear about your expectations.
+Defining your nanny’s duties as well as house rules and general guidelines in a job description (yes, an actual contract that outlines their position) can help avoid misunderstandings.
 And, while it won’t solve all problems, a job description also provides a starting point for conversations and can even be added to when needed.

-You and your nanny are a team, and she is a key player when it comes to ensuring your child’s health and happiness.
-She also spends a lot of time with your child and is your eyes and ears on the front lines.
-Her input is valuable, and when problems arise, it’s important that these discussions are solution-oriented.
-Be open-minded about her ideas and observations, brainstorm together, and make a plan about how your nanny should handle the situation the next time it happens.
-That said, as the parent, you have the final say, and if you and your nanny ultimately can’t see eye-to-eye, she may not be the right fit for your family.
+You and your nanny are a team, and they are a key player when it comes to ensuring your child’s health and happiness.
+They also spend a lot of time with your child and are your eyes and ears on the front lines.
+Their input is valuable and when problems arise, it’s important that these discussions are solution-oriented.
+Be open-minded about their ideas and observations, brainstorm together, and make a plan about how your nanny should handle the situation the next time it happens.
+That said, as the parent, you have the final say, and if you and your nanny ultimately can’t see eye-to-eye, they may not be the right fit for your family.

-Finally, be honest about whether or not you’re willing to give her a recommendation.
-If you’re not parting ways because of a safety issue or serious infraction, and you feel comfortable with her skills as a nanny, giving her a recommendation can be a tremendous help when she’s applying for new employment.
-Remember: She may not be the right nanny for your family, but she might be perfect for someone else.
+Finally, be honest about whether or not you’re willing to give them a recommendation.
+If you’re not parting ways because of a safety issue or serious infraction, and you feel comfortable with their skills as a nanny, giving them a recommendation can be a tremendous help when they’re applying for new employment.
+Remember: they may not be the right nanny for your family, but they might be perfect for someone else.